Graduate Anthropology Program

 Special topics courses and seminars in biological anthropology and advanced biological anthropology are also offered.
 Recent special topics courses and seminars include Biology of Poverty.
 Please see the OU course catalog for a complete list of anthropology courses.
 Please click here to see the courses offered during the current and upcoming semester.

 Master's students complete 27 hours of course work and a thesis (3 hours).
 Master's course work includes four core courses in biological anthropology and in two of the three following subfields: archaeology, linguistics, or sociocultural anthropology.
 Students also take elective course work focused in biological anthropology.
 Please see the Graduate Program Requirements for details.

 Ph.D. students in the Health and Human Biology track take four core courses in biological anthropology, archæology, linguistics, and sociocultural anthropology, if they have not already done so in their Master's program, an advanced theory course (Theoretical Foundations of Biological and Medical Anthropology), as well as two additional methods courses.
 Ph.D. requirements include 90 hours of credit (60 credit hours of course work plus 30 hours of dissertation research).
 Please see the Graduate Program Requirements for details.

 Independent Research Projects

 Thesis, dissertation, and other graduate-level research is conducted in consultation with the faculty.
 To aid in this process, each graduate student is assigned a faculty mentor upon entry into the program.
 That individual may or may not ultimately become the student's committee chair.
-The wide variety of independent research opportunities in biological anthropology for the Master's and Ph.D. programs include research at the Oklahoma Skeletal Biological lab, the Molecular Anthropology lab at the OU Stephenson Research and Technology Center, the Oklahoma Archeological Survey, the Center for Applied Social Research, the Sam Noble Oklahoma Museum of Natural History, and with Anthropology faculty members.
+The wide variety of independent research opportunities in biological anthropology for the Master's and Ph.D. programs include research at the Oklahoma Skeletal Biological lab, the Laboratories of Molecular Anthropology and Microbiome Research (LMAMR), the Oklahoma Archeological Survey, the Center for Applied Social Research, the Sam Noble Oklahoma Museum of Natural History, and with Anthropology faculty members.

 Recent Student Research